evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 The Hyundai Kona Long Range offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 255 Nm (188 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of 185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 68,5 kWh and a net usable capacity of 65,4 kWh, providing an 3,1 kWh buffer (4.5%) for battery protection.
+The high-capacity battery has a gross capacity of 68,5 kWh and a net usable capacity of 65,4 kWh, providing a 3,1 kWh buffer (4.5%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 514 to 454 km (320-282 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 12.7 kWh/100 km for the base model and 14.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 100 kW.
 Charging from 0% to 100% takes approximately 84 minutes, while a more typical charging scenario from 10% to 80% takes 38 minutes with an average charging speed at 73 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 62%.
-This results in an effective charging speed, including time lost, of 74 kW, with each charging session taking about 30 minutes and 34 seconds..
+This results in an effective charging speed, including time lost, of 74 kW, with each charging session taking about 30 minutes and 34 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 10 hours and 33 minutes.
 This journey would require four charging stops from 4% to 67%, with a total charging time of 134 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 56 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/hyundai/kona/kona_long_range/charging_1_st.jpg" title="Hyundai Kona Long Range" width="3000" height="2054"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [front](../../../../technology/charging/connectors/#front).
 This location makes it easy to use charge stations where you need to park with the front in.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.